fathyb/carbonyl/readme.md

 Few notes:

--   You need to build Chromium
+-   You need to build Chromium.
 -   Building Carbonyl is almost the same as building Chromium with extra steps to patch and bundle the Rust library.
-Scripts in the `scripts/` directory are simple wrappers around `gn`, `ninja`, etc..
+Scripts in the `scripts/` directory are simple wrappers around `gn`, `ninja`, etc.
--   Building Chromium for arm64 on Linux requires an amd64 processor
+-   Building Chromium for arm64 on Linux requires an amd64 processor.
--   Carbonyl is only tested on Linux and macOS, other platforms likely require code changes to Chromium
+-   Carbonyl is only tested on Linux and macOS, other platforms likely require code changes to Chromium.
 -   Chromium is huge and takes a long time to build, making your computer mostly unresponsive.
 An 8-core CPU such as an M1 Max or an i9 9900k with 10 Gbps fiber takes around ~1 hour to fetch and build.
 It requires around 100 GB of disk space.

 ### Fetch